imixs/imixs-cloud/management/monitoring/README.md

 # Monitoring

 This stack provides a Prometheus and a Grafana Service for monitoring the *Imixs-Cloud*.
-You can find general information about Docker and Prometeus [here](https://docs.docker.com/config/thirdparty/prometheus/).
+You can find general information about Imixs-Cloud monitoring [here](../../doc/MONITORING.md).

 ## Configuration